moniqueedb/foodie_chatbot/README.md

 ![image](https://user-images.githubusercontent.com/104881370/191832408-c31d16f4-07a1-4b70-a23f-923476800442.png)

 Foodie Chatbot is a deep-learning chatbot designed to help restaurants attract and engage with their patrons.
-Customers can ask questions about the restaurant's hours, menu, special offerrings (e.g. vegetarian and vegan options), payment methods, and more.
+Customers can ask questions about the restaurant's hours, menu, special offerings (e.g. vegetarian and vegan options), payment methods, and more.
 The chatbot was created using a PyTorch model and Flask-based UI.

 ### Installation and Set-up

 1. Install python (version 3.6.13 is compatible; other versions may also be used)
-2. Set up virtual environment with the packages included in the requirements.txt file.
+2. Set up virtual environment with the packages included in the 'requirements.txt' file.
 We recommend running: ```pip install -r requirements.txt```
 4. Install the nltk punkt package: ```python update_punkt_train.py punkt```
 5. Clone the github repository using GitBash ```git clone https://github.com/python-engineer/foodie_chatbot.git``` or using any other method.